 #11.
 Have a heart-to-heart conversation

-Now is a good time for both of you to take accountability for any action that contributes to the problem.
+Now is a good time for both of you to take accountability for any action contributing to the problem.
 Having an open chat and owning up can help to repair the relationship, increase trust, and foster closeness.
 Showing this type of humility might even inspire your child to apologize and respect you more.

 #12.
 Brainstorm ways to improve communication